The first rendezvous was in 1825, when William Ashley brought supplies to the trappers who gathered at Henry's Fork of

 Left, Bill takes his shot, Surry, VA.
 Right, Julie does time in the stocks for some unknown heinous crime, all in fun, of course!
 Surry, VA.

 Left, Kevin, alias "Mad Hatter" arrives in camp at Surry, VA., while fellow campmate, JL checks out his purchases from sutler's row, below.

 Bob and son, Ethan at Whidbey Island, WA, on the 'Hawk and knife trail, below left.
 Below right, a comfortable camp at Whidbey Island, WA.

 Right, a demonstration of Lewis & Clark's air rifle.
 Very cool!
 Below, we all took turns shooting it.

 These pictures and the ones below are from the Eastern Primitive, which was held that year at Muddy Run, Pennsylvania.
 The Three Arts!

-Right, the archery walk was tough!
-Our camp, below.
+Below right, the archery walk was tough!
+Our camp, right.
 The highlanders were there to toss the caber, haggis, and other stuff!
 The younger rendezvousers had a great time, too!
 The sun sets on Surry camp, above and below.
 Right, a trio of tipis, Eagle Creek, WA